Hassan-Adelani-Luqman/JobConnect/README.md

 ## 📄 License

 This project is built for demonstration purposes.
 Feel free to use and modify as needed.

-## 🆘 Support

-For questions or issues:
-- Check the deployed application: https://e5h6i7c0ewk9.manus.space
-- Review the code structure and comments
-- Test the API endpoints using the provided documentation

 ---

 **Built with ❤️ using React.js, Flask, and modern web technologies**